theraven262/ldconvert/README.md

    Use 255 for full u8 png precision.

   Default value: `16`
+* `--internal-resolution <INTERNAL_RESOLUTION>` — Internal LUT precision, number of discrete steps for each of the OKLAB channels.

+   Sets the resolution of the internal OKLAB LUT

+  Default value: `64`
 * `--save-slices` — Whether to save images of the resulting LUT.

    These slice images are saved in the LUT save path.